natitack/PaletteFlow/README.md

 # Known Issues, Future Improvements

+- Mood overrides can interfere with low-saturation colors
+- Font Picker needs real-time previews
+- App is not mobile-friendly

+- Inspiration step (client request) needs to be designed
 - Moodstep options need more meaningful differentiation
--   Additional Relume feature and hero components should be added
+- Additional Relume components should be added
--   Color selection does not handle colors with low color saturation and lightness values well because the mood step overrides those values.
-One way to resolve this issue is to have a low saturation option in the mood step
--   The client is very interested in having an inspiration step component, incorporating a ranking process of existing websites to inform archtype selection
--   Font Selection component does not show what a font would look like until after it is selected.
--   Deliverable component needs aesthetic refinement
+- Deliverable design requires visual polish
--   Application is not mobile friendly

 # Troubleshooting
 Here are some common issues you might encounter while running or modifying PaletteFlow, along with suggested fixes: